intel/QAT_Engine/README.md

     8925 to 8955 Series device then you would use the following setting:
     --with-qat_dir=/QAT/QAT1.6

---with-openssl_dir=/path/to/openssl
-    Specify the path to the top level of the OpenSSL* source code.
-This path is needed so that the compilation can locate the OpenSSL header files and also because the mkerr.pl script is needed from the OpenSSL source files in order to generate the engine specific error source files.
-If you do not specify this the build will fail.
-    For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
-    --with-openssl_dir=/openssl

 --with-openssl_install_dir=/path/to/openssl_install
     Specify the path to the top level where the OpenSSL* build was installed to.
-This is needed so that the qat.so engine library can be copied into the folder containing the other dynamic engines when you run 'make install'.
-If you do not specify this then 'make install' will fail.
+This is needed so that compilation can locate OpenSSL header files and the qat.so engine library can be copied into the folder containing the other dynamic engines when you run 'make install'.
+If you do not specify this then compilation will fail.
     For example if you installed OpenSSL* to its default location of `/usr/local/ssl` then you would use the following setting:
     --with-openssl_install_dir=/usr/local/ssl

-Mandatory (when using the Upstream Intel&reg; QAT Driver)
+Mandatory (when using the Intel&reg; QAT Driver HW Version 1.6)

---enable-upstream_driver/--disable-upsteam_driver
+--enable-qat16_driver/--disable-qat16_driver
-    Enable/Disable linking against the Upstream Intel(R) QAT Driver.
-If linking against the Upstream Intel(R) QAT Driver then this option must be enabled (disabled by default).
+    Enable/Disable linking against the Intel(R) QAT Driver HW Version 1.6.
+If linking against the Intel(R) QAT Driver HW Version 1.6 then this option must be enabled (disabled by default).

 Optional

+--with-openssl_dir=/path/to/openssl
+    Specify the path to the top level of the OpenSSL* source code.
+This path is only needed to regenerate engine specific error source files using the mkerr.pl script from the OpenSSL source files.
+This option needs to be used if there is any new error message added in the QAT Engine source files and the error files will get updated using the mkerr.pl script.
+The default if not provided will build QAT Engine from the existing error files e_qat_err.c, e_qat_err.h & e_qat.txt in the QAT Engine dir which is generated from OpenSSL release mentioned in the github release page.
+    For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
+    --with-openssl_dir=/openssl

 --with-qat_install_dir=/path/to/qat_driver/build
     Specify the path to the location of the built Intel(R) QAT Driver library